martinboykov/chess-validator/README.md

 ### __**Board**__
 The game is played on a square board of eight rows (called ranks, denoted 1 to 8 from bottom to top according to White's perspective) and eight columns (called files, denoted a to h from left to right according to White's perspective).

-## __**Task**__
-Implement code that validates the moves of the two players.
-If all the moves are valid return string “All moves are valid”.
-If you find any invalid move, then validation and return the wrong move: “Wrong move: {wrong_move}” where {wrong_move} is the invalid move you’ve found.

 ## __**Examples**__
 ### __**Example 1**__: